Myrtle: benefits, dosage, contraindications

 ✪✪✪✪

 Myrtle essential oil and its extracts (infusion, mother tincture...) are traditionally used to treat cough and respiratory tract infections.
-Known for their expectorant and antimicrobial properties, they help relieve congestion and combat respiratory pathogens.
-Essential oil can be taken orally, inhaled, or applied topically on the sinuses.
+Recognized for their expectorant and antimicrobial properties, they help relieve congestion and fight respiratory pathogens.
+The essential oil can be taken orally, inhaled, or applied topically over the sinuses.

 Posologie